kakkun61/envar/README.md

 When no matching path prefix is found for a variable, it is unset.

-You can use programs to get values, if you don't want to write some secret values directly in the configuration file for example.
-Here is an instance using `gh` CLI to get GitHub authentication token:
+You can compute values using a command, which is useful when you don't want to store secrets directly in the configuration file.
+For example, using the `gh` CLI to get a GitHub authentication token:

 ```yaml
 GH_TOKEN: